 Activity Alerts in Office 365

-With the ever-increasing number of services and features in Office 365, keeping up with all the...
+With the increasing number of services and features in Office 365, keeping up with all the changes...

 Email has long been the primary communication channel for organizations of all sizes, and this is unlikely to change in the near future.
 Although headlines often spell doom for email and appoint its successor, email usage is actually increasing at a global scale.
 That's not to say email is without its problems.
 Lately we have seen a lot of focus on reducing the amount of time spent in Outlook, with features such as Clutter, Focused Inbox, sweep rules/actions and My Analytics.